keshiacor/coriolanreactapp/README.md

 # Saucy Tango Food Order Form

 This is a react app that allows users to order food from Saucy Tango.
 The app is a single page application that allows users to fill out a form and mention the items they would like to order.
 The app also allows users to view the food items available and confirms the order details submitted in the browser.
+The app can be accessed at `https://main--myreactappdemo.netlify.app/`.

 ## Screenshots